New equality laws target the protection of people's characteristics. They have been a substantial force in the UK since October 2010.

 The law defines a progressive condition as one which gets worse over time.
 People with progressive conditions get classed as disabled.
 But, you automatically meet the disability definition under the Equality Act 2010 from the day of your diagnosis with:

-There is separate guidance on conditions that are not specifically covered by the definition of a disability.
-Examples could be an individual having an addiction to alcohol or non–prescribed drugs.
+Separate guidance covers conditions that are not specifically covered by the definition of a disability.
+An example could be an individual having an addiction to alcohol or non–prescribed drugs.

 Note: The Equality Act 2010 does not apply to Northern Ireland.

-Equality Act 2010 Unlawful Workplace Discrimination; UK Rules Updated 2017
+Equality Act 2010 Unlawful Workplace Discrimination in United Kingdom